Software Development Life Cycle (SDLC): Complete Guide

 Frequently Asked Questions (FAQs) / People Also Ask (PAA)

-Why is SDLC used?
+Why is SDLC important for software development organizations?

-Why secure SDLC is important?
+What is secure SDLC and why is it important?

 Which SDLC phases can be automated?

-Which SDLC phase is most important?
+Which SDLC phase is most critical for project success?

-What is the correct order of SDLC?
+What is the correct order of SDLC phases?

-Is SDLC still relevant?
+Is SDLC still relevant in modern software development?

 What is the difference between SDLC and ALM?